julianeon/julianeon/books.md

 On an even bigger scale, I learned a lot from Global Capitalism by Freidan.
 It goes well with The Penguin History of the World by Roberts & Westad.

 Among business biographies, my favorite is Ray Kroc's Grinding It Out.
-The Maverick & His Machine by Maney, about IBM and its founder Watson, will teachy you a lot about the birth of tech.
+The Maverick & His Machine by Maney, about IBM and its founder Watson, is a good tech centered one.
 Meyer's Setting The Table, about hospitality, is very different but has a lot to teach about Support.

 If you like psychology, Barrett's How Emotions Are Made is a future classic.